Oklahoma Mesothelioma Lawyer

 Several corporations, including Bareco Oil, Blackwell, Deep Rock Oil, Shaffer Oil and Texaco established refineries throughout Oklahoma.
 Consisting of hundreds of pieces of equipment and numerous facilities, thousands of employees were required to properly operate these refineries.
 Equipment, including boilers, furnaces, steam traps, pumps and valves were installed and maintained regularly.
 Employees, independent contractors and other visitors to these Oklahoma refiners were regularly exposed to airborne asbestos.

-Oklahoma Field Operations
+Attorneys Representing Workers At Oklahoma Field Operations

 On-site oil retrieval required the installation, operation and maintenance of various pieces of equipment.
 Between the 1940s and 1980s, much of this equipment incorporated asbestos-containing materials.
 Workers at these worksites also regularly worked with and around drilling muds and fluids.
 For several decades, these muds and fluids contained asbestos, which numerous workers were exposed to.
 Products manufactured by Flosal, Montello and Union Carbide were routinely present at these drilling sites.
 LK attorneys are experienced in investigating exposure to drilling muds and fluids.

-Oklahoma Power Plants
+Attorneys Representing Workers At Oklahoma Power Plants

 At least six major coal-fired power plants were located throughout Oklahoma between the 1940s and 1980s.
 Other power plants and utilities were constructed and operated during this time as well.